eclipse-archived/smarthome/docs/documentation/development/guidelines.md

 1. Generics must be used where applicable.
 1. Code should not show any warnings.
 Warnings that cannot be circumvented should be suppressed by using the @SuppressWarnings annotation.
 1. For dependency injection, OSGi Declarative Services should be used.
+1. OSGi Declarative Services should be declared using annotations.
+The IDE will take care of the service *.xml file creation.
+See the official OSGi documentation for an [example here](http://enroute.osgi.org/services/org.osgi.service.component.html).
 1. Packages that contain classes that are not meant to be used by other bundles should have "internal" in their package name.

 ## B. OSGi Bundles